dselivanov/text2vec/cran-comments.md

 ## Release summary

-* This is resubmission.
-I removed usage of unexported `print.data.table` as was asked by CRAN team.
+This is resubmission.
-* Not sure how to reduce checking time
-    - on my machine cheking takes ~1 min
-    - package uses a lot of compiled code (heavy tempated libraries like RcppParallel, Rcpp, sparsepp)
+* Set `Sys.setenv("R_TESTS" = "")` to avoid weird issue with tests in 32-bit windows machine
+* Add Qing Wang to authors

 ## Test environments